awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-enable-cognito-user-pool.md

    1. For **Token source**, type `Authorization` as the header name to pass the identity or access token that's returned by Amazon Cognito when a user signs in successfully\.

-   1. Optionally, type a regular expression in the **Token validation** field to validate the `aud` field of the identity token before the request is authorized with Amazon Cognito\.
+   1. Optionally, type a regular expression in the **Token validation** field to validate the `aud` \(audience\) field of the identity token before the request is authorized with Amazon Cognito\.

    1. To finish integrating the user pool with the API, choose **Create**\.